dominique-mueller/project-stars-web/docs/setup/02_build.md

 The frontend works on top of modern technologies which are not yet supported 100% by all browser.
 Furthermore, it is written in several languages that need a compilation / transpilation process so that they can be understood by browsers.
 Therefore, we use Gulp to create automated build processes.

+> You can run `npm run gulp help` to get an overview over all existing Gulp tasks.

 <br>

 ### Build for development